spdk/spdk/doc/vhost_processing.md

 - user offset - positive offset for the mmap
 - size

-The Master will send new memory regions after each memory change - usually hotplug/hotremove.
+The front-end will send new memory regions after each memory change - usually hotplug/hotremove.
 The previous mappings will be removed.

 Drivers may also request a device config, consisting of e.g. disk geometry.